 When you’re refreshing the new elements for your brand, find out what your customer wants to see in a rebrand.
 Then, you can create focus groups or surveys to determine which branding images and messages align with your brand’s mission, values, and vision.
 Even if you get negative feedback from customers, you can take time to go back and ensure that your company meets their needs.

 It is significant to track brand sentiment during and after the rebranding process.
-You can use Mention to look at brand sentiment and determine your clients’ feelings about you and why they feel pessimistic.
+You can also use online brand management tools like Mention to track brand sentiment and determine your clients’ feelings about you and why they feel pessimistic.
 Keeping it in mind, you can successfully rebrand by incorporating new messaging related to your audience.

 Launch Your Rebrand